meerkat-manor/marti/docs/who.md

 ## Framework Sidecar files

-The **marti** framework addresses the issues and limitations by using sidecar or shadow files.
+The **martiLQ** framework addresses the issues and limitations by using sidecar or shadow files.
 The [concept of sidecar files](https://en.wikipedia.org/wiki/Sidecar_file) is not new and are commonly found associated to media file processing.